aalmiray/griffon_sample_apps/devoxx/README.txt

     griffonw run-app

-The application is ot yet finished, it's missing some features I'd like to show:
+The application is not yet finished, it's missing some features I'd like to show:
 - custom table/list renderers
 - a porper schedule layout